sonic-net/DASH/documentation/general/design/dash-sonic-hld.md

 		b.
 The action in this case is "drop".
 		c.
 Packets gets dropped

-For the inbound direction, after LPM/ACL lookup, pipeline shall use the "underlay_ip" as specified in the ENI table to Vxlan encapsulate the packet
+For the inbound direction, after Route/ACL lookup, pipeline shall use the "underlay_ip" as specified in the ENI table to Vxlan encapsulate the packet and VNI shall be the ```vm_vni``` specified in the APPLIANCE table